OpenHPS/openhps-mqtt/README.md

 The MQTT module uses a broker for all communication.
 You can use the embedded MQTT server or use an external broker.

 ### Embedded MQTT Server
+Using the embedded MQTT server will use [Aedes](https://github.com/moscajs/aedes) as the broker.
+For more production ready deployments using a dedicated broker is recommended.
 ```typescript
 ModelBuilder.create()
     .addService(new MQTTServer({